aspuru-guzik-group/MERMaid/README.md

 ```
 visualheist
 ```
-The extracted image files will be saved to an `extracted_images` subfolder in your pdf directory by default.

 #### 2.3.2 DataRaider for image-to-data conversion into JSON dictionaries
 The main command to launch and run DataRaider is:
 ```
 dataraider
 ```
-The extracted json dictionaries will be saved to `json_files` subfolder in your image directory by default.
 A sample output json dictionary can be found in `Assets` folder.

 #### 2.3.3 KGWizard for data-to-knowledge graph translation